Skip to content

 Photo credit: Allison Shelley for EDUimages

 2. State options for generating public revenue: We collaborate with state leaders, advocates, and our research partners to identify potential sources of untapped public revenue at the state level that could be allocated to serve children and youth.
+Research includes revenue estimation and contextual information to evaluate options based on different priority criteria.

 How children's funding project helps